pdf-icon

 Sensor Configuration

-• Add the MPU6886 IMU sensor for accelerometer, gyroscope, and temperature readings
+• Add MPU6886 IMU sensor for accelerometer, gyroscope, and temperature data collection.

-• The m5station_axp192 sensor is provided by the external component added above
+• The m5station_axp192 sensor is provided by the external component introduced earlier, used for battery level and other power-related information.

 sensor: